Daily 5 and Reading CAFE

 How Much Time Is Needed to Teach Daily 5?

-Daily 5 must be introduced slowly with explicit instruction.
+Introduce Daily 5 slowly with explicit instruction.
 Each component should be taught over approximately five days, beginning with as little as three minutes of uninterrupted practice.

-Full implementation typically takes about 25 days, allowing time to build stamina, define expectations, and assess individual needs.
+Over time, full implementation typically takes about 25 days, allowing students to build stamina, define expectations, and assess individual needs.

 How Do You Communicate Reading Progress?